richardzyx/node-microservice/README.md

 ## Version Updates

 - Ver 0.5.5: fixed problems in server side on error handling including returning messages and shutting down when connection throws an error;
-updated license from ISC to MIT; minor fixes in readme
+updated license from ISC to MIT; minor fixes in readme; no longer prefer global installation